rpruizc/scimonitor/specs.md

 - **AI API Costs**: Monitor usage closely and implement cost controls
 - **Data Migration**: Thorough testing of database migrations with rollback plans
 - **User Adoption**: Gradual rollout with feature flags and user feedback loops

-This specification provides a clear roadmap for transforming DLMonitor into a modern, AI-powered research platform that will serve the deep learning community effectively in 2025 and beyond.